 - Change point detection methods are classified as being online or offline, and this tool performs offline detection.
 Offline methods assume an existing time series with a start and end, and the goal is to look back in time to determine when changes occurred.
 Online methods instead constantly run on data that is updated as new values become available.
 The goal of online detection methods is live detection of new changes in as little time as possible after the change has occurred.
 Online and offline methods differ significantly in their algorithms, use cases, and assumptions about the data.

-- This tool is most effective for data without trends and whose changes occur in a single time step.
+- Detecting changes in mean, standard deviation, or count is most effective for data without trends and whose changes occur in a single time step.
 For time series with trends, many time steps may be detected as change points due to the constantly changing mean value.
 Similarly, if the change is more gradual and takes several time steps before the value fully changes, all time steps during the transition may be detected as change points.
-For these cases, it is recommended that you use lower values for the Detection Sensitivity parameter.
+For these cases, it is recommended that you use lower values for the Detection Sensitivity parameter or detect changes in slope (linear trend).

 - Change point detection is similar to time series outlier detection but differs in important ways.
 Change point detection identifies time steps when one model changes to a new model (such as a change in the mean value), and outlier detection identifies time steps that deviate significantly from a single model.
 The former suggests a sustained change while the latter suggests a short-term anomaly.

-For analysis variables that represent counts, the Count option of the Change Type parameter is often most appropriate for detecting changes in the mean value of the counts.
+For analysis variables that represent counts, the Change Type parameter's Count option is often most appropriate for detecting changes in the mean value of the counts.
 However, the Mean shift option may provide equivalent or better results for count data.
 This is because the model of the count change type assumes that the values of each segment follow a Poisson distribution in which the variance of the segment is equal to the mean value of the segment.
 The mean shift change type instead assumes that the values of each segment are normally distributed, so the mean value can be larger or smaller than the variance of the values.

 - For the Defined number of change points (SegNeigh) option of the Method parameter, the optimal segmentation is not always unique.
 If multiple segmentations have the same segmentation cost, the latest possible optimal change points will be returned.
 For example, if all values of a time series are equal at a location, all segmentations have the same likelihood and cost.
 In this case, if three change points are requested, the final three time steps will be detected as change points at the location.